 One thing that might surprise you about Germans is that they are actually quite friendly and hospitable.
 This is unlike the common myth and stereotype that portray Germans as cold and unfriendly.

-If you ever find yourself in Germany, don’t be afraid to strike up a conversation with a local.
-You might just make a new friend.
-In fact, once you get to know them, they can be quite warm and welcoming.
+If you ever find yourself in Germany, don’t hesitate to talk with a local.
+You might make a new friend.
+Once you get to know them, they can be quite warm and welcoming.

 Interesting Traditions and Customs